Discover Madeira : Society (social life)

 Family

-The notion of family remains here, and perhaps more so than elsewhere, very important.
-It has its drawbacks, it may be a straitjacket for some, but it connects the generations.
-However, mentalities are changing.
-In 2011, the date of the last census, single parent households represented 19.7% of all households in Madeira, a level 14.9% higher than the national level.
-Reconstituted families represent 6.2% of all couples with children.
-Also, again according to statistics, the average number of persons per family is tending to decrease (2.85 persons per family).
+The notion of family remains very important here, perhaps more so than elsewhere.
+It has its drawbacks, and can be a straitjacket for some, but it links the generations.
+However, attitudes are changing.
+In 2011, the date of the last census, single-parent households accounted for 19.7% of all households in Madeira, 14.9% higher than the national figure.
+Blended families accounted for 6.2% of all couples with children.
+Statistics also show that the average number of people per family is falling (2.85 per family).

 Schooling

-It has made great progress over the last 20 years.
-But Madeira remains one of the least educated regions in the country, just after the Azores archipelago, which has an enrolment rate of 17.4%.
-The Autonomous Region of Madeira remains one of the least qualified regions in Portugal (almost 40% of the population has a basic level of schooling), with a drop-out rate which is also higher than the national average.
-In 2016, 23.2% of 18-24 year olds had left school without completing secondary education.
-But let us look back at the progress made in recent years: in 1998, 24.8 per cent of the population aged 15 and over had no schooling at all.
-By 2018, that number had dropped dramatically to 7.4 per cent.
-Youth enrolment for secondary and post-secondary education has also increased from 8.9 per cent to 20.2 per cent and from 2.6 per cent to 15.9 per cent for higher education.
+It has risen significantly over the last 20 years.
+However, Madeira remains one of the country's least-educated regions, second only to the Azores archipelago, with an enrolment rate of 17.4%.
+The Autonomous Region of Madeira remains one of Portugal's least qualified regions (almost 40% of the population has a basic level of schooling), with a dropout rate also higher than the national average.
+In 2016, 23.2% of 18-24 year-olds had left school without completing secondary education.
+But let's take a look back at the progress made in recent years: in 1998, 24.8% of the population aged 15 and over had no schooling at all.
+By 2018, this number had fallen dramatically to 7.4%.
+Enrolment of young people in secondary and post-secondary education has also risen from 8.9% to 20.2%, and from 2.6% to 15.9% in higher education.

 Organize your trip with our partners Madeira